 - Legacy communication tools do not provide the customer-centric approach required in today’s insurance environments, leaving claims professionals that create impersonal experiences for their customers.

 The insurance industry is focused on delivering personalized digital experiences to improve its customer-centric approach.
 However, archaic processes still exist in claims operations which make it difficult to manage the creation of real-time two-way conversational communications without the proper solutions.
-The ultimate interactive claims correspondence solutions achieve the perfect balance between a business user’s flexibility and critical organizational control and auditability.
+The ultimate interactive claims correspondence solutions, like our Conversation Cloud, achieve the perfect balance between a business user’s flexibility and critical organizational control and auditability.
 Claims professionals will be asking why they didn’t make this change years ago!

 With the proper tools – ad hoc doesn’t have to be difficult.

 Modern conversation platforms provide interactive, real-time, two-way conversational capabilities that enrich the customer experience, enable faster claims resolution and ensure compliance – all while increasing the claim adjuster’s productivity and improving their job satisfaction.
 Migration tools are accessible to reduce the time required so you can retire those antiquated tools quickly.

 What are you waiting for?
 Start having SMARTER conversations today.